 GeneCards Summary for LYZ Gene

 LYZ (Lysozyme) is a Protein Coding gene.
 Diseases associated with LYZ include Amyloidosis, Familial Visceral and Al Amyloidosis.
-Among its related pathways are Activated PKN1 stimulates transcription of AR (androgen receptor) regulated genes KLK2 and KLK3 and Salivary secretion.
+Among its related pathways are Immune System and Salivary secretion.
 GO annotations related to this gene include identical protein binding and lysozyme activity.
-An important paralog of this gene is SPACA5B.
+An important paralog of this gene is SPACA3.